-Facility Agreement - the Term Facility Agreement dated of even date herewith the Trust, as Borrower, Canadian Imperial Bank of Commerce, as Agent, and other financial institutions named therein.
+Facility Agreement - the Term Facility Agreement dated of even date herewith between among the Trust, as Borrower, Canadian Imperial Bank of Commerce, as Agent, and other financial institutions named therein.

 Final Distribution Date - as defined in the Trust Agreement.

 Formation Date - Recital 1.